EFA SUPERTRAMP BIOGRAPHY

-Efa Supertramp is a folk-punk grrrl armed with just an acoustic guitar and a powerful voice.
-She regularly tours across Europe appearing at festivals, bars, squats, venues, living rooms and street corners to perform her songs.
-Originally from North Wales, now based in London, Efa sings in both English and Welsh and has been shouting about the world’s wrongs in one form or another since she started her bilingual punk band The Stilletoes at the age of 15.
+Efa Supertramp is a Welsh folk-punk grrrl who comes armed with an acoustic guitar and a powerful voice.
+She regularly tours across Europe – appearing at festivals, bars, squats, venues, living rooms and street corners to perform her songs.
+Originally from North Wales and now based in London, Efa sings in both English and Welsh and has been shouting about the world’s wrongs in one form or another since she started her bilingual punk band The Stilletoes at the age of 15.

 Her first solo album Rhyddid Yw Y Freuddwyd (Freedom is the Dream) was released in 2015 and saw her touring the songs extensively across the UK and Europe, frequenting autonomous and political spaces as well as independent venues.
 She’s been honing her craft since then, culminating in a second album recorded during the pandemic lockdown coming out in autumn 2020, along with her first short-run vinyl 7” release.
 Her catalogue of works are self-released and self-funded.